How To Acquire Backlinks That Will Grow Your Blog Traffic

 You can check the domain’s traffic distribution in many tools, but I usually use SimilarWeb.

-Please note that in most cases, SimilarWeb’s data is estimated.
+Note: In most cases, SimilarWeb’s data is estimated.
 So, while it can be a useful benchmark, it’s not entirely accurate and should never be used to inform important decisions.

 And while SimilarWeb is a paid tool, you can get most of the data you need using the free version (just use the search bar at the top of their site).